 Is there a point in a senior’s life when they’re too old to buy life insurance?
-In our experience, we have found that 90 is the typical limit for purchasing life insurance but it is possible to buy life insurance after 90 but the cost of coverage is simply ridiculous.
+In our experience, we have found that 90 is the typical limit for purchasing life insurance, but it is possible to buy life insurance after 90.
+However, the cost of coverage is simply ridiculous.

 But, for seniors who are between 80 and 85, getting affordable life insurance is still very possible; in fact, it may be quite simple depending on how much life insurance you want to buy.
-Some may be pondering, why would someone wait until they’re over 80?
+Some may be wondering why someone would wait until they’re over 80.
 Actually, there are several reasons that might be in play.

 Why Seniors buy Life Insurance in their 80s?